Vice Provost and Dean, Graduate Studies

 Jean-Pierre Delplanque was appointed vice provost and dean of Graduate Studies at the University of California, Davis, in January 2019.
 Prior to that appointment, he served as Associate Dean for Graduate Students and Postdoctoral Scholars in Graduate Studies and as Associate Dean for Undergraduate Studies in the College of Engineering.
 In his current role, his focus is to cultivate an inclusive, equitable learning environment for graduate students and postdoctoral scholars so that they are equipped to spearhead discoveries with global impact.

-Jean-Pierre Delplanque is a Professor of Mechanical and Aerospace Engineering.
-He serves as Interim Vice Provost of Graduate Education and Interim Dean of Graduate Studies.
-His research and educational activities focus on the multiscale modeling and numerical simulation of complex fluid and thermal processes and systems.
-Applications are interdisciplinary in nature, crossing the boundaries between mechanical, chemical, and biomedical engineering, and materials science, with specific examples ranging from the characterization of patient ventilator asynchrony in the critical care setting to additive manufacturing technologies.
-Professor Delplanque received a Ph.D. in Mechanical and Aerospace Engineering from UC Irvine.
+As a professor of Mechanical and Aerospace Engineering, his research and educational activities focus on the multi-scale modeling and numerical simulation of complex fluid and thermal processes and systems.
+Applications are interdisciplinary, crossing the boundaries between mechanical, chemical, and biomedical engineering, and materials science, with specific examples ranging from the characterization of patient ventilator asynchrony in the critical care setting to additive manufacturing technologies.

 Duncan Temple Lang